Avro lofts - Guaranteed to Fly

 Avro is situated in the Northern Quarter, one of the most exciting and culturally vibrant areas of the city and within close proximity to Ancoats, one of Manchester's largest regeneration areas.

-Our first phase at Avro sold out in just eight weeks.
+Our first phase at Avro sold out in just eight weeks and new homes are now on sale.
 Register your interest below to be the first to hear about the next release.

 Brownsfield Mill, first opened in 1825 as a "Room and Power Mill".
 It offered serviced floor space for rent and enabled entrepreneurial individuals and small companies to get established.
 Avro is also the only mill in the area to retain its original stair tower and chimney, now thought to be the oldest surviving mill chimney in Manchester, and a significant part of our great city's architectural heritage.